RaptileBytez/mssql-datawarehouse/README.en.md

 ## 👋 About Me

 Hey there!
-I'm **Jesco Wurm**, also known as **RapTileBytez** on GitHub.
+I'm **Jesco Wurm**, also known as **RaptileBytez** on GitHub.
 I'm a PLM Consultant with more than 13 years of experience in the field of Product Lifecycle Management (PLM) in the manufacturing industry, now transitioning into the exciting world of data analytics.